ComradDoge/DogeEU4/README.md

 Note: reform_progress_growth does not work in ideas (and I think everywhere) as it does not actually apply, this is base game issue so just ignore that modifier for the time being

 General
-- Minor localisation tweaks in ideas
-- Trade+Religious policy brought back
 - State Edict: maintenance increase 0.5 > 1
+- Exclusive ideas are now fully color coded instead of asterisks
 - Global Trade: spreading will no longer get a boost from just having printing press
-- Exclusive ideas are now fully color coded instead of asterisks
-- Policies that accept any of the exclusives instead of a specific one, will have much clearer localisation
+- Policies that accept any of the exclusives instead of a specific one, will have much clearer localisation (Any Government Idea, Any Fleet Focus, Any State Focus, State Rank Idea, Any Doctrine)

+Policies
+- Complete rework with an accompandied image for your viewing pleasure!
+- Enemy_core_creation (4) removed
-- Some exclusive republican policies removed due to increase in other areas
+- Unit_cost policies (4) removed
-- There has been some general pruning and tweaking in policies

 Ideas
 - Monarchy: legitimacy 2>1